The Virginia Ultimate Road Trip: 7 Days in American History

 If you plan to visit here, consider purchasing the combo ticket which also gets you into the White House of the Confederacy in Richmond.

-As it’s only a two hour drive to the Historic Triangle, you may have time for an extra stop while driving right through Richmond, the capital of Virginia.
+When traveling Virginia, it’s only a two hour drive from Appomattox to the next stop in Monticello.
+You may have time for an extra stop as you will drive right through Richmond, the capital of Virginia.
 Plan to start your Thomas Jefferson learning by driving past the Virginia Capitol in Richmond and learn its importance as the start of the neo-classical design in the United States.
 Jefferson designed it based on a Roman temple, and you can visit it.

 Day 2 – Visiting Jefferson’s UVA and Monticello

-For a true university experience, you need to eat like a college kid at Bodo’s Bagels, a Charlottesville speciality.
+For a true university experience while traveling Virginia, you need to eat like a college kid at Bodo’s Bagels, a Charlottesville speciality.
 Before heading to the University of Virginia, head right across the street from the main entrance to have a delicious bagel breakfast sandwich from Bodo’s.
 It’s worth waiting in line.
 Once you have your food, head across to the university for a breakfast picnic.

 Visit the University of Virginia